michaelkeeling/SATURN2015-Microservices-Workshop/README.md

 * Joe Yoder, [@yodamud](https://twitter.com/yodamud)
 * Olaf Zimmerman

-Workshop participants were required to submit a position paper before the workshop as a way to prepare for the workshop discussions.
+Workshop participants were asked to submit a position paper before the workshop as a way to prepare for the workshop discussions.
 [References from across the web](references.md) and [some motiviating questions](questions.md) were compiled to help workshop participants prepare and think about their positions.

 [The full list of position papers are available in this repository.](/saturn2015-position-papers/position-papers-list.md)